AnyDSL/molecular-dynamics/README.md

 ## Usage

+Currently, four testcases are available:

-Currently, one testcase has been implemented based on miniMD setup.
-Particles are placed on a three dimensional cubic grid and are initialized with a random velocity.
+- **default:** Setup based on miniMD setup, particles are placed on a three dimensional lattice and are initialized with a random velocities that attend the initial temperature defined.
+- **body_collision:**: Setup for body collision experiments, produce two lattices like the default and initialize the velocity to provoke a collision between these lattices.
+- **half:** Same setup as default, but just filling half of the grid using a y-axis to separate the filled and empty regions.
+- **granular_gas:** Setup used to evaluate the load balancing feature in a DEM simulation with the Spring-Dashpot contact model.
+It also fills a lattice in half of the domain, but velocities are set to zero and a diagonal axis separate the filled and empty regions.

 Use the following command to run a simulation:

 ```bash
 ./md [OPTION]...